Ruddy tody-flycatcher

 The ruddy tody-flycatcher (Poecilotriccus russatus) is a species of bird in the family Tyrannidae, the tyrant flycatchers.
-It is found in Brazil, Guyana, and Venezuela.
+It is native to the oriental tepuis of Venezuela.

 Taxonomy and systematics

 The buff-cheeked tody-flycatcher was originally described in 1884 as Euscarthmus russatus.
 Since its description it was variously assigned to genera Euscarthmornis and Todirostrum.
 Following a 1988 publication, taxonomic systems moved russatus and several other species from Todirostrum to genus Poecilotriccus.
 By the early twenty-first century genus Poecilotriccus had species called both "tody-tyrant" and "tody-flycatcher" so taxonomic systems began renaming the "tyrants" to "flycatcher".

 The ruddy tody-flycatcher is monotypic.
 It and the ochre-faced tody-flycatcher (P. plumbeiceps) form a superspecies.